 - A completed Graduate Application form. - Official transcripts of all undergraduate and graduate work from each institution attended, including transcripts from MUW.
 These transcripts must include verification the applicant has received a baccalaureate degree from a regionally accredited four-year institution. - A minimum 3.0 overall GPA (based on a four-point scale) for undergraduate studies.
-If students have completed an advanced degree, the GPA for that degree will be considered for admission. - Official scores on the Graduate Record Examination (GRE).
+If students have completed an advanced degree, the GPA for that degree will be considered for admission. - Official scores on the Graduate Record Examination (GRE) or the Graduate Management Admission Test (GMAT).
+Note: The GMAT score is only applicable for students applying for the Masters in Global Commerce degree.
 Test scores on the GRE may not be more than five years old at the time of application.
-This requirement does not apply to MFA applicants, post-master's applicants, and applicants for non-degree programs. - Three letters of professional recommendation stating the applicant's qualifications for graduate work from persons (excluding graduate faculty) who have personal knowledge of the applicant's academic/work performance. - An immunization form showing proof of two doses of measles vaccines and one of rubella.
+This requirement does not apply to MFA applicants, postmaster's applicants, and applicants for non-degree programs. - Three letters of professional recommendation stating the applicant's qualifications for graduate work from persons (excluding graduate faculty) who have personal knowledge of the applicant's academic/work performance.

+- An immunization form showing proof of two doses of measles vaccines and one of rubella.
 Both measles vaccines must have been given after the applicant's first birthday.
 There are exemptions from the measles vaccination: a birth date prior to January 1957, documentation from a physical that the applicant has had measles or has a tested immunity to the disease, documentation of life-threatening allergy to this particular vaccine, and/or entering a MS public or private secondary school since 1993.
 All students, regardless of age, must show proof of one rubeola vaccination or a blood test revealing immunity to the disease.
 MUW graduates may have already satisfied this requirement. - A \$25.00 application fee for all graduate programs except for the MFA in Physical Theatre, whose application fee is \$100.00.
 (For graduate programs other than the MFA in Physical Theatre, make checks payable to MUW Graduate Studies.
 For the MFA in Physical Theatre, make checks payable to Accademia dell'Arte.)

 All application materials are reviewed and considered in admission decisions.
-Individual programs may have additional program requirements, such as GPA, letters of recommendation, GRE scores, and admission deadlines.
+Individual programs may have additional program requirements, such as GPA, letters of recommendation, GRE scores (or GMAT scores for Masters in Global Commerce), and admission deadlines.

-Conditional Admission:
+3.3 Conditional Admission: